 Considering the crowdfunding was $10 million short of the quarter-billion milestone at the time of writing, the big number may or may not be reached.
 It's an equal possibility.

-Judging by the behaviour of the backers in the past few months, $10 million by the end of 2019 looks unlikely as even the sharp increase in funding for October couldn't reach $5 million.
+Judging by the in the past few months, $10 million by the end of 2019 looks unlikely as even the sharp increase in funding for October couldn't reach $5 million.
 The month peaked at $3.9 million while September had roughly $2.3 million to its name.

 On the other hand, it highly depends whether the backers will get hyped up about the potential milestone and start spending more.
 Furthermore, the holiday season is still ahead of us, which also means more spending.